Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: The CMS detector and event reconstruction

 The central feature of the CMS apparatus is a superconducting solenoid of 6\unit{m} internal diameter, providing a magnetic field of 3.8\unit{T}.
 A silicon pixel and strip tracker, a lead tungstate crystal electromagnetic calorimeter (ECAL), and a brass and scintillator hadron calorimeter (HCAL), each composed of a barrel and two end sections reside within the solenoid volume.
 Forward calorimeters extend the pseudorapidity ($\eta$) coverage provided by the barrel and end-section detectors.
 Muons are detected in gas-ionization chambers embedded in the steel flux-return yoke outside the solenoid.
 A more detailed description of the CMS detector, together with a definition of the coordinate system and kinematic variables, can be found in Ref.~\cite{Chatrchyan:2008aa}.
 Events of interest are selected using a two-tiered trigger system~\cite{Khachatryan:2016bia}.
 The first level, composed of custom hardware processors, uses information from the calorimeters and muon detectors at an output rate of $\approx$100\unit{kHz} within a fixed latency of about 4\unit{\mus}.
 The second level, known as the high-level trigger, consists of a farm of processors running a version of the full event reconstruction software optimized for fast processing, that reduces the event rate to $\approx$1\unit{kHz} before data storage.
 Additional $\Pp\Pp$ interactions to the studied collision that take place in the same or nearby bunch crossings are referred to as pileup.

 Events are reconstructed using a particle-flow (PF) algorithm~\cite{Sirunyan:2017ulk}, which combines information from the tracker, calorimeters, and muon systems to reconstruct and identify charged and neutral hadrons, photons, muons, and electrons.
+The definitions in the following analysis are based on the reconstructed PF candidates, and incorporate additional algorithms and requirements to optimize the selected objects.

 Jets are reconstructed by clustering PF candidates using the anti-\kt algorithm~\cite{antikt,Cacciari:2011ma} with a distance parameter $R=0.4$.
 The jet energies are calibrated in the simulation, and separately in data, accounting for energy deposits of neutral particles from pileup and any nonlinear detector response~\cite{Khachatryan:2016kdb,CMS-DP-2020-019}.
 A charged-hadron subtraction technique, which removes the energy of charged hadrons not originating from the event primary vertex (PV)~\cite{Sirunyan:2020foa}, is applied to mitigate the effect of pileup.
 The PV is defined as the vertex with the largest value of summed physics-object $\pt^2$.
 Here, the physics objects are the jets clustered using the jet finding algorithm~\cite{antikt,Cacciari:2011ma} with the tracks assigned to the vertex as inputs, and the associated $\ptmiss$, which is the negative vector $\pt$ sum of those jets.
 The estimation of $\ptmiss$ is improved by propagating the energy correction to the jet four vectors into the sum, as described in Ref.~\cite{Sirunyan:2019kia}.